-When we work in a group and share any excel files, we often need to hide and unhide columns in excel for the demand of clarity in information.
+When we work in a group and share any Excel files, we often need to hide and unhide columns in Excel that demand clarity in information.
 There are several methods to do this.
-In this article, we will learn how to hide and unhide columns in excel with 7 quick methods.
+In this article, we will learn how to hide and unhide columns in Excel with 7 quick methods.

-7 Quick Methods to Hide and Unhide Columns in Excel
+How to Hide and Unhide Columns in Excel: 7 Quick Methods

 To illustrate the methods, we have prepared a dataset.
-It shows the information on target, sales and profit of a certain number of products within the first half of a year in a company.
+It shows the information on the target, sales, and profit of a certain number of products within the first half of a year in a company.

 Now, we will try to use these 7 methods below to hide and unhide columns in this worksheet.